-COM 209 - Small Group Communication (3)

-Provides background and skills related to small group communication theory and practice.
+COM 205 - Introduction to Digital Media Solutions (3) The course features an introduction to the various development platforms and deliverable formats used by communication professionals when creating digital media strategies.
+Solutions for large-scale, text-based email and mobile messaging interactivity are included.
+Students will also be introduced to the productivity features and functions of project management software.
+COM 209 - Small Group Communication (3) Provides background and skills related to small group communication theory and practice.
 Students participate in group projects leading to class presentations.
 Topics include leadership, discussion, roles, consensus, organization, decision-making, and persuasion.
 Standards for ethical conduct are considered.
 Prerequisite: COM-105 or permission of Division.
+Crosslisted as: COM.

-COM 211 - Introduction to Mass Communication (3)

-A survey of the media communication industries, focusing on their historical development in the United States and professional and ethical standards required in media professions.
+COM 211 - Introduction to Mass Communication (3) A survey of the media communication industries, focusing on their historical development in the United States and professional and ethical standards required in media professions.
+Crosslisted as: COM.

 COM 214 - Radio Production (3)

 Principles of audio production are applied to radio station operations.
 Learn fundamentals of microphone technique and multi-channel digital recording in common radio projects such as commercials and public service announcements.
 Laboratory work on college radio operation required.

+Crosslisted as: COM.